 “Predictive sales analytics is a type of analytics that uses predictive algorithms and patterns in historical data (typically gathered from a company’s CRM or ERP software) to create forecasts, anticipate prospects’ behavior and inform better campaign designs for both B2B and B2C companies.”

-For our purposes in this blog post, we will focus on B2B and how predictive sales analytics is used to translate the enormous amount of customer, product and transaction data into actionable sales insights that sales teams want to pursue.
+This blog post will focus on how B2B predictive sales analytics is used to translate customer, product and transaction data into actionable sales insights for sales teams.

-Why Predictive Sales Analytics are Vital in B2B
+Why is Predictive Sales Analytics Vital to a B2B Sales Strategy?

 B2B companies thrive on forging deep relationships with customers and nurturing those over time.
 The cost and risk associated with chasing prospects, while necessary, will rarely be as reliable or important to the bottom line as growing and retaining current customer business.